Clelo4/Note/Java.md

 > The String class is not technically a primitive data type, but considering the special support given to it by the language, you'll probably tend to think of it as such.

-* The compiler never assigns a default value to an uninitialized local variable.
+* ***The compiler will assign a reasonable default value for fields of the above types(Primitive data types and String); for local variables, a default value is never assigned.***
 * Primitive types are special data types built into the language; they are not objects created from a class.

 #### Literals